 Load Frequency Control (LFC)

-The deployment of those Generation Resources that are providing Regulation Service to ensure that system frequency is maintained within predetermined limits and the deployment of those Generation Resources that are providing Responsive Reserve Service when necessary as backup regulation.
-LFC does not include the deployment of Responsive Reserve by Load Resources when deployed as a block under EEA procedures.
+The deployment of those Generation Resources that are providing Regulation Service to ensure that system frequency is maintained within predetermined limits and the deployment of those Generation Resources that are providing ERCOT Contingency Reserve Service (ECRS) when necessary as backup regulation, LFC does include the deployment of Responsive Reserve and ECRS from Generation Resources and Controllable Load Resources.
+LFC does include the deployment of Responsive Reserve ECRS by Load Resources when deployed as a block under EEA procedures.

 Responsive Reserve (RRS)

+An Ancillary Service that provides operating reserves that are intended to:

+(a) Arrest frequency decay within the first few seconds of a significant frequency deviation on the ERCOT Transmission Grid using Primary Frequency Response, Fast Frequency Response, and interruptible Load;

+(b) After the first few seconds of a significant frequency deviation, help arrest and stabilize frequency; and

+(c) Provide energy or continued Load interruption during the implementation of the EEA; and

+ERCOT Contingency Reserve Service (ECRS)

 An Ancillary Service that provides operating reserves that is intended to:

-(a) Arrest frequency decay within the first few seconds of a significant frequency deviation on the ERCOT Transmission Grid using Primary Frequency Response and interruptible Load;

-(b) After the first few seconds of a significant frequency deviation, help restore frequency to its scheduled value to return the system to normal;
+(a) Restore Responsive Reserve Service (RRS) within ten minutes of a frequency deviation that results in significant depletion of RRS by restoring frequency to its scheduled value to return the system to normal;

-(c) Provide energy or continued Load interruption during the implementation of the EEA; and ;
+(b) Provide energy or continued Load interruption to avoid or during the implementation of an Energy Emergency Alert (EEA); and

+(c) Provide backup regulation.

-(d) Provide backup regulation.2.2 ACRONYMS AND ABBREVIATIONS
+2.2 ACRONYMS AND ABBREVIATIONS

+ECRS ERCOT Contingency Reserve Service

+FFR Fast Frequency Response

 RRS Responsive Reserve

 3.2.5 Publication of Resource and Load Information